Egészség19 június, 2025

 4. Challenges around the data necessary to support robust program development

 This is by far the most complicated barrier to overcome due to factors such as volume or how the data is structured.
-Not only must the OSP ensure data integrity within its initiatives, the OSP leadership team must know how to utilize and interpret the data to track progress and improve outcomes.
+Not only must the OSP ensure data integrity within its initiatives, but the OSP leadership team must also know how to use and interpret the data to track progress and improve outcomes.

 Normalizing opioid use data – the power of Sentri7® Pharmacy’s MME calculation

-A data-driven Opioid Stewardship Program utilizing tools such as Sentri7® can promote best practices and overcome several barriers, such as those listed above.
-Sentri7 provides AI-powered tools that are crucial to improving opioid use and patient safety through evidence-based rules and analytics.
-During a pilot study involving an Integrated Delivery Network (IDN), novel opportunities in measuring and monitoring opioid use were identified MME is a strategy to normalize doses of opioids with variable potencies, which improves transparency into opioid use.
+A data-driven Opioid Stewardship Program utilizing tools such as Sentri7 Pharmacy can promote best practices and overcome several barriers, such as those listed above.
+Sentri7 provides AI-powered tools that are crucial to reducing opioid use and improving patient safety through evidence-based rules and analytics.
+During a pilot study involving an Integrated Delivery Network (IDN), novel opportunities in measuring and monitoring opioid use were identified.
+MME is a strategy to normalize doses of opioids with variable potencies, which improves transparency into opioid use.
 The higher the MME, the greater the risk for a serious ADE.

-Normalizing opioid use data is valuable, but it also tremendously difficult in the acute care setting due to many factors such as opioid naming and variation, potency differences, multiple routes of use, poor documentation, combination products, and exclusion of certain uses.
-Sentri7's Opioid Stewardship was validated during the pilot study with the IDN.
+Normalizing opioid use data is valuable, but it is also tremendously difficult in the acute care setting due to many factors, such as opioid naming and variation, potency differences, multiple routes of use, poor documentation, combination products, and exclusion of certain uses.
+Sentri7 Pharmacy's Opioid Stewardship was validated during the pilot study with the IDN.
 Anticipating the expected MME allowed the pharmacy team in the pilot program to understand opioid use patterns, evaluate inappropriate use, launch improvement efforts, and support continuous improvement in their clinical initiatives.

 Tackling opioid stewardship with teams and technology

-As the opioid crisis continues to worsen in the United States, hospitals are driven to support tackling this epidemic and pharmacy teams are imperative in these efforts.
-By identifying goals for an Opioid Stewardship Program, recognizing, and overcoming barriers to entry, implementing best practices, and leveraging tools to support a data-driven program, hospitals can start to see success in operationalizing pain management strategies.
+As the opioid crisis continues in the United States, it is imperative that hospitals support pharmacy teams in these efforts.
+By identifying goals for a hospital Opioid Stewardship Program, recognizing and overcoming barriers to entry, implementing best practices, and leveraging tools to support a data-driven program, hospitals can start to see success in operationalizing pain management strategies.

 Learn how pharmacy teams can take a leadership role in opioid stewardship programs in our free guide.